Brad Pitt rules out retirement and prefers to take it slow with the movies

 “I’m in awe of the things I’m seeing,” he added, eyes twinkling.
 But at the same time, “I just got back from the movies, from seeing ‘Elvis’.
 I’m a big fan of Austin Butler (protagonist), I believe he will do great things.
 And I had a lot of fun, it was wonderful to be back in the movies”, exclaimed.

-Pitt seems relaxed and serene about the future after a rocky divorce from Angelina Jolie.
+Pitt looks like relaxed and serene about the future, after a troubled divorce with Angelina Jolie.

 “Brad is not just a legend, he’s a master at what he does.
 And I think we’ve come across him at a point in his career where he wants to have as much fun as possible,” says “Bullet Train” actor Brian Tyree, 40. years, in another press conference.
 “His laugh is contagious!” he highlights.